How many inhabitants in the world! One of the major lessons in world demographic history is that the growth of the world population is tearing.

 With the improvement of general health conditions and the drop in mortality, things have changed quickly for world demography, especially in the 20th century.
 In terms of demographic evolution, in the last 100 years the world population has more than quadrupled, and my generation (I was born in 1975) has found itself almost at the peak of this growth in the world's inhabitants.

 The world population has grown in percentage more than 7 times in the past 200 years producing a terrifying impact on the environment.
-Giving space, food and resources to as many people as possible is a huge challenge.
+A demographic "white whale".
+Giving space, food and resources to as many people as possible is a gigantic challenge.

 We must never underestimate it.
 World population growth is not a given.
 IS IL given.